Tohoku's natto culture is amazing! Introducing unique natto dishes from six Tohoku prefectures [A must-see for natto lovers]

 Is "ground natto" the norm in Tohoku?
 What's the difference?

-In supermarkets in Tohoku, very finely chopped " hikiwari natto " is commonly sold.
-It is especially loved in Akita Prefecture, where it originated, and is also extremely popular in nearby prefectures such as Aomori and Yamagata.
-While small and medium-sized natto are commonly found in Kanto and Kansai, the ultra-fine type is popular in Tohoku.
+In supermarkets throughout the Tohoku region, finely choppednatto (fermented soybeans) is commonly sold.
+It is particularly beloved in Akita Prefecture, where it originated, and its popularity is unwavering in neighboring Aomori and Yamagata prefectures.
+While small and medium-sized natto are more common in the Kanto and Kansai regions, the ultra-fine chopped type is popular in Tohoku.

 This ground natto is easy to mix into dishes and has a mild stickiness, making it suitable for home cooking.
 In Yamagata and Aomori in particular, the "mixing" style of natto with pickles and other ingredients is the norm, and this is thought to be the result of a demand for natto suited to this purpose